Protect Yourself – Updated April 2026

 Loss Limits

 Decide in advance how much you are willing to lose.
-When you reach the limit further gambling stops automatically for that period.
-This prevents you from chasing losses and gambling for more than you intended.
+When you reach the limit, further gambling is paused automatically.
+This prevents chasing losses and spiraling sessions.

 📋

-Take a scientifically based test to assess whether your gambling is problematic.
-The test takes only a few minutes and gives you an honest picture of your situation.
-Based on the results, you may receive recommendations for next steps.
+Take a scientifically based test to assess whether your gambling is becoming problematic.
+The test takes only a few minutes and provides an honest picture of your situation.

 🔔